MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 };
 ```

 In either case, we need to subscribe to the [`ComputerVision`](https://docs.mistyrobotics.com/onboarding/creating-skills/writing-skill/#computervision-beta-) WebSocket to receive facial data from Misty.
 In the `openCallback()` function, after the `for` loop has checked through the list of returned faces, call `socket.Subscribe()`.
 As described in the second tutorial above, `socket.Subscribe()` accepts eight parameters.
-Pass `“ComputerVision”` for the `eventName` and `msgType` parameters.
+Pass `"ComputerVision"` for the `eventName` and `msgType` parameters.
 Set `debounceMs` to `200`, and pass a callback function named `_ComputerVision()` for the `callback` parameter.
 There is no need to define event conditions for this data stream; pass `null` for all other arguments.

 ```JavaScript
 async function openCallback() {